Skip to main content

 Great for disc issues.

-Keep hips grounded for optimal results.
+Keep hips grounded throughout.

 Common Prone Press Up mistakes